Welcome to our Teamfight Tactics Items Tier List for Patch 9.18

 Items are vital in Teamfight Tactics.
 You make decisions around them TFT item recipes, and even choose your comp to fit the items.
 It’s especially critical to know how to value items because of the carousel mechanic where you can choose what items you want.
 In general, item RNG can screw you, but there are a lot of opportunities to get good TFT item combinations.

-For more details on all the changes this patch, check out our TFT 9.14 Patch Breakdown.
-TLDR, the major things you need to know are:
+For more details on all the changes this patch, check out our TFT 9.18 Patch Breakdown.

 Here are the best items for the current meta:

 - Optimal (S-tier): Needlessly Large Rod, Recurve Bow,

 - Great (A-tier): B.F.
 Sword, Chain Vest, Spatula, Tear of the Goddess, Negatron Cloak,

 Combined Items Tier List